Non-Stanford Student Projects

 Student Research

-Undergraduate and graduate student research funded by the Iranian Studies Program
+Highlights of undergraduate and graduate student research funded by the Iranian Studies Program

 Building on her certificate in Iranian Studies, PhD candidate Alexandria Brown-Hejazi used an Iranian Studies grant to assist her research, creation, and hosting of an exhibit with the David Rumsey Map Center titled "Mapping the Islamic World: The Ottoman, Safavid, and Mughal Empires" in the spring of 2021.